-This is an efficient method for preventing the oxidation of flavenoids and polyphenols that gives green tea its flavor and health-enhancing properties.
+Japanese green teas are steamed, dried, and then rolled into various shapes until they are completely dry.
+This is an efficient method for preventing the oxidation of flavonoids and polyphenols that gives Japanese green tea its flavor and health-enhancing properties.